zemm-io/zemm/README.md

 Another problem he faced was that there are no tools that create Lists of Software which is compatible with each other, like "generic" Pluginstores.

+## The solution

+Developers will have the ability to define lists of containers with theier configuration in zemm and they also will have a solution to define "supported" plugins.

 ### Example compose File

 zemm-compose.yaml